tomerweller/tomerweller.github.io/_posts/2016-06-24-reagent-import-react-components-from-npm.md

 ### Zefstyle

-In this example we'll start with a simple frontend-only Reagant app and eventually add a [react-player][react-player] component to it.
+In this example we'll start with a simple frontend-only Reagant app and setup a workflow that will allow us to add a [react-player][react-player] component to it.
 Let's call this project **Zefstyle**.
-You can also skip this guide altogether and just jump to the finished result [here][zefstyle-github].
+You can also skip this altogether and just jump to the finished result [here][zefstyle-github].

 Starting with a template: